lfprudente/CGMOP/README.md

 The codes are written in Fortran 90.
 To compile and run NLCG, users need to install gcc.

-1) Go to folder NLCG and type
+1) Go to the main folder and type

 make